taskforcesh/bullmq/docs/gitbook/patterns/stop-retrying-jobs.md

         throw new UnrecoverableError('Unrecoverable');
       }
       // Do not forget to throw this special exception,
+      // since the we must differentiate this case from a failure
-      // since the job is no longer active after being rate limited. throw Worker.RateLimitError();
+      // in order to move job to wait again. throw Worker.RateLimitError();
     }
   },